Skip to main content

 Predefined BroadcastSelect the desired predefined broadcast from a dropdown list of configured options.

-Run At Date/TimeSet a date and time at which broadcast is to be run.
-It defaults to the current date and time.
-A future date and time can be set here based on the requirement.
+Run At Date/TimeSet the date and time at which the broadcast is to run.
+Defaults to the current date and time.
+A future date and time can be set based on requirements.

-Changes Since Date/TimeSet a date and time from when the changes of the entities in the predefined broadcast are to be included for broadcast.
+Changes Since Date/TimeSet the date and time from when the changes of the entities in the predefined broadcast are to be included for broadcast.

 Change SetDropdown selection from a list of dates and times when database updates have occurred.
-The Submit button will initiate the broadcast according to the configuration specified on this page.
+The Submit button initiates the broadcast according to the configuration on this page.

 Scheduling a new Data Broadcast

-Predefined broadcasts can be scheduled to run automatically at specific intervals according to a schedule by creating a diary entry.
-This can be done in the predefined broadcast maintenance by selecting the Schedule icon of the corresponding predefined broadcast as follows:
+Predefined broadcasts can be scheduled to run automatically at specific intervals by creating a Diary entry.
+This is done in the Predefined Broadcast Maintenance by selecting the Schedule icon on the corresponding predefined broadcast row.

-The Diary Maintenance for the newly created Scheduled Broadcast, is presented below.
-Diary Maintenance application can also be accessed by clicking on the Diary icon next to the Home icon in the top right corner of Estate Manager.
+The Diary Maintenance application can also be accessed by clicking on the Diary icon next to the Home icon in the top right corner of Estate Manager.

 Diary - General Tab